eyereasoner/eye/learning/EYE-learning.md

 ## Advanced Pattern: Mixed Computation

 For performance-critical applications, EYE learning supports an advanced pattern that separates stable **Logic** from dynamic **Data**.
-This **"mixed-computation"** approach, inspired by foundational computer science principles, treats your stable policies (the "how") as static code and your live inputs (the "what") as dynamic data.
+This **"mixed-computation"** approach, inspired by foundational computer science principles [^1], treats your stable policies (the "how") as static code and your live inputs (the "what") as dynamic data.

 The LLM-guided synthesis step acts as a "specializer," converting the declarative **Logic** into a compact, highly efficient **Driver** function in Python.